Notes on a Scandal (film): Plot

-Sheba tells Steven that the affair is over yet finds herself unable to stop seeing him.
+Sheba tells Steven that the affair is over, yet finds herself unable to stop seeing him.
 However, when she refuses to give in to Barbara's increasing demands on her time and attention, Barbara reveals the secret to a male teacher who has told her that he is attracted to Sheba.
 The teacher informs the student's parents and the school.
-After the affair becomes public, the head teacher accuses Barbara of knowing about the affair and not notifying the authorities.
+After the affair becomes public, the headmaster accuses Barbara of knowing about the affair and not notifying the authorities.
 He also learns that a former teacher at the school, the young woman Barbara mentioned at Christmas, had taken out a restraining order against Barbara for stalking her and her fiancé.
-Both Sheba and Barbara are fired.
+Sheba is fired and Barbara is forced into early retirement by the headmaster.

 Sheba's husband asks her to move out of their home, so she moves into Barbara's house, unaware that Barbara is the reason she was found out and believing the affair became known because Steven confessed it to his mother.
 When Sheba discovers Barbara's diary and learns it was Barbara who leaked the story of the affair, she confronts Barbara and strikes her in anger.
 A row ensues, and Sheba runs outside to a crowd of reporters and photographers.
 When she becomes hemmed in by them, Barbara rescues her.

 Sheba's emotions spent, she quietly tells Barbara that she had initiated the friendship with her because she liked her and that they could have been friends.
-Barbara says, "I need more than a friend".
+Barbara says, "I need more than a friend."
 Sheba leaves Barbara, placing the journal on the table as a mute reminder that she had kept its contents secret, and returns to her husband.
-Sheba is subsequently sentenced to 10 months in prison, however, it is strongly implied she reconciled with her family.
+Sheba is subsequently sentenced to 10 months in prison; however, it is strongly implied she is reconciled with her family.

-Later, Barbara meets another younger woman who is reading a newspaper about the Sheba Hart affair.
+Later, Barbara meets another younger woman who is reading a newspaper article about the Sheba Hart affair.
 Barbara says she was acquainted with Sheba but says they hardly knew each other.
 Barbara introduces herself, invites the other woman to a concert, and the pair continue to talk.